The time served scheme: An overview

 You can convert unpaid court fines and enforcement warrants for court fines to run concurrently with your time in custody if you are a sentenced prisoner (as long as your sentence is for an offence that is not fine related).

-You can apply any time after you have been sentenced; however, the time A document that sets out what a person wants to happen to their money and other property after they die. only be counted from the date of the application, rather than from the time you entered custody.
+You can apply any time after you have been sentenced; however, the time will only be counted from the date of the application, rather than from the time you entered custody.
 For your court fines to be converted, the application needs to be lodged and heard in court before you leave custody.

 Note that if the period of imprisonment for the unpaid court fines exceeds the sentence, then your time in custody will be extended because, unlike infringement fines, the court does not have additional powers to deal with the remainder of any unpaid court fines.
 It is worth seeking legal advice from Victoria Legal Aid to check whether you will have to serve additional time in prison.